matplotlib/matplotlib/doc/users/whats_new/reproducible_ps_pdf.rst

 add sources of nondeterminism outside the control of matplotlib.

 For SVG output, the ``svg.hashsalt`` rc parameter has been added in an earlier release.
-In can be used to change some random id values in the output to be deterministic, at the cost that including multiple such svg files in one document can lead to collisions.
+It can be used to change some random id values in the output to be deterministic, at the cost that including multiple such SVG files in one document can lead to collisions.

-These features are now enabled in the tests for the pdf and svg backends, so most test output files (but not all of them) are now deterministic.
+These features are now enabled in the tests for the PDF and SVG backends, so most test output files (but not all of them) are now deterministic.